Bloemfontein's surrounding areas

 The Ficksburg Cherry Festival takes place every year during November in the small town of Ficksburg and has been going for 42 years.

-Close to Bloemfontein you'll find the Gariep Dam which is renowned for watersports.
-There's also the Gariep Nature Reserve - home to a variety of game and birdlife.
-The Tussen die Riviere and Caledon Nature Reserves are worth a visit if you're looking for rest and relaxation.
+About 200km south of Bloemfontein, you'll find the Gariep Dam which is renowned for watersports.
+There's also the Gariep Nature Reserve, home to a variety of game and birdlife.
+In the same area you'll find the Tussen die Riviere and Caledon Nature Reserves which are worth a visit if you're looking for rest and relaxation.

-Within a 2-to 3-hour radius (by car) from the city of Bloemfontein lies a rich choice of destinations.
-A scenic drive you shouldn't miss is the road between Fouriesburg and Clarens in Thabo Mofutsanyana (Eastern Free State).
-From there, drive on to the Golden Gate Highlands National Park with its majestic sandstone outcrops - the perfect spot for a photographic safari.
+From there, drive on to the Golden Gate Highlands National Park with its majestic sandstone outcrops, the perfect spot for a photographic safari.
 Head further south and you can make your way to explore a Basotho Cultural Village as well as Phuthadijhaba.
 Hiking in this part of the Drakensberg mountain range is also very popular.

-In the Northern Free State, you'll find the Vredefort Dome - known as the oldest meteorite impact site in the world - and now a great adventure tourism destination in the province.
+In the Northern Free State, you'll find the Vredefort Dome, the oldest meteorite impact site in the world and now a great adventure tourism destination in the province.

-Various tourism routes tailored to special interests are worth exploring and the Free State province is also the gateway to our neighbouring country, Lesotho, a region famous for pony-trekking and hiking.
-The mining centre of Kimberley, in the Northern Cape, is also easily accessible.
+Various tourism routes tailored to special interests are worth exploring and the Free State province is also the gateway to neighbouring Lesotho, a mountainous region famous for pony-trekking and hiking.

 Travel tips & Planning info

 How to get here

 Bloemfontein is easily accessibly by road (N1) through the central interior of the country.
 There are also regular flights into Bloemfontein from the other major host cities.